rdfostrich/article-jws2018-ostrich/content/evaluation.md

 show the ingestion times and storage requirements for the different approaches for the three different benchmarks.
 OSTRICH-reduced shows the results without the auxiliary `OSP` and `POS` indexes.
-These results have been derived from the ingestion into a regular OSTRICH store, so ingestion time is not not explicitly measured, only storage size.
+These results have been derived from the ingestion into a regular OSTRICH store, so ingestion time is not explicitly measured, only storage size.
-For BEAR-A, the HDT-based approaches outperform OSTRICH both in terms of ingestion time.
+For BEAR-A, the HDT-based approaches outperform OSTRICH in terms of ingestion time.
 Only HDT-CB requires less storage space.
 The Jena-based approaches ingest faster than OSTRICH, but require more storage space.
 For BEAR-B-daily, OSTRICH requires less storage space than all other approaches except for HDT-CB at the cost of slower ingestion.